dalewright/documents/integrating_lora_into_home_assistant.md

-# Integrating Lora sensor data from RAK Wireless modules into Home Assistant
+# Integrating Lora sensor data from RAK Wireless modules into Home Assistant using The Things Network

 ## Home Assistant